-The stars are aligning for Wairarapa as we become astro-tourism central.
-Just an hour over from the Wellington, Wairarapa is possibly the most accessible dark sky destination in the world.
+The stars are aligned for Wairarapa as we have just received official Dark Sky Reserve status.
+This means our night sky is among the best places in the world to view the never-ending star filled skies above.
+Just an hour's drive from Wellington, Wairarapa is arguably the most accessible dark sky destination in the world.

 With remarkably low light pollution, some pretty cool star-crazy locals and the region’s location at the heart of the Classic New Zealand Wine Trail SH2, the sky is the limit.